Municue

 Last: Feb 25, 2026·Contract·Corridor

-Dallas Wings Development, LLC is proposing to construct a facility on city-owned park property at 1200 North Cockrell Hill Road with a $54 million economic development grant.
-This major investment aims to bring new development to the corridor while utilizing public land.
-The City Council is reviewing the grant agreement and developer terms.
+The Dallas Wings Development, LLC is proposing to construct a professional sports facility on City-owned park property at 1200 North Cockrell Hill Road with a $54 million economic development grant and $3.24 million developer fee.
+The project represents a major public investment that would bring a regional sports venue and related economic activity to the corridor.
+City Council is reviewing the development agreement.

 Feb 25: Committed